-Possession of marijuana, cocaine or meth is serious criminal charge in Florida.
+Possession of an illegal substance such as marijuana, cocaine or meth is serious criminal charge in Florida.
 However, if the state can prove you intended to sell the drugs, the stakes are even higher.
-Possession of cocaine is a third-degree felony, punishable by up to five years of prison.
-Possession of cocaine with intent to sell is a second-degree felony, punishable by up to 15 years in prison.

 What Is Possession with Intent to Sell in Florida?

-If you are charged with intent to sell drugs such as cocaine, marijuana or methamphetamine, the prosecutor must prove that you possessed the drugs with the intent of selling them.
+If you are charged with intent to sell drugs the prosecutor must prove that you possessed the drugs with the intent of selling them.
 Evidence may include:

 - Possession of packaging materials such as baggies